 How’s this for a plot?
 The United States government hires college professor Harry Beckmeyer (Barry Otto) to prove the existence of werewolves after the CIA intercepts a transmission from Siberia that warns Russia of ongoing lycanthrope attacks.

-On the other side of the world, a young Australian werewolf, Jerboa (the lovely Imogen Annesley), escapes her aboriginal tribe and flees to Sydney where she’s discovered by up-and-coming movie producer Donnie Martin (“two last names,” Jerboa observes).
+On the other side of the world, a young Australian werewolf, Jerboa (the lovely Imogen Annesley), escapes her aboriginal tribe and flees to Sydney where she’s discovered by up-and-coming movie producer Donnie Martin (“two first names,” Jerboa observes).
 Jerboa winds up taking a bit part in Donnie’s current project, the cheapo horror flick “Shape Shifters part 8,” and that’s when things get really complicated.
 Jerboa’s animal side is revealed, and this attracts the attention of not only the sympathetic Beckmeyer, but also a government hellbent on exterminating all werewolves.

 Also tossed into this cocktail is a trio of bounty hunting werewolf nuns, a Russian werewolf ballerina, a director who looks like Alfred Hitchcock, a newborn marsupial werewolf (that lives inside Jerboa’s pouch), and even an attack by a skeleton werewolf.